 The Orbea Rise has more progressive geometry though, and it’s the better handling bike as a result.
 The longer front centre and 0.5° slacker head angle helps you to attack the descents with greater speed and confidence, and it’s more planted on the climbs as well thanks to the longer chainstays and steeper seat angle.
 It may not be quite as nippy on tight trails at slower speeds, but the more technical the terrain and the faster the pace, the better it gets.

 While I found both systems to be intuitive, the Shimano EP8-RS has noticeably more power and climbing speed.
 It’s still very efficient though, and the slightly larger 360Wh battery means you’ll get more range out of it too.

-Motor performance is excellent on both bikes, with no perceptible drag beyond the 25km/h cutoff.
+Motor performance is excellent on both bikes, with no perceptible drag when pedalling beyond the 25km/h cutoff.
 The Levo SL affords a similarly natural riding experience, and it’s easier to hold onto that zen as it doesn’t exhibit the loud clacking that the Shimano EP8 motor does.

 While I found both systems to be intuitive, the Shimano EP8-RS gives you access to more power and faster climbing speeds.
 It’s still very efficient though, and the slightly larger 360Wh battery means you’ll get more range out of it too.

 Specialized gets the nod for its simple and effective TCU interface, with the 10-bar battery display proving to be more useful than the little junction box on the Rise.
 That said, we expect Specialized is already working on implementing the new Levo’s brilliant MasterMind TCU display into the next generation Levo SL, which will likely come with updated geometry too.

 Until that hypothetical bike arrives however, the Orbea Rise is currently the faster, better handling and more capable bike out of the two.
 And depending on the model you’re looking at, it also offers a more desirable spec for the money.